Project 4: Breaking anonymized data

 The main problem is lack of entropy in the input to the one-way function:

-• NYC Taxi licenses take two forms: either a 6-digit number or 7-digit number that begin with 5.
+• In 2013, most NYC Taxi licenses took two forms: either a 6-digit number or a 7-digit number that begins with 5.

 • Medallion numbers take three forms: